hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 **Incentive for content producers to add machine-readable descriptions**
 <br />
-When subject indexing becomes tantamount with notifying interested parties to their resources, this means a huge incentive for content producers to describe their resources with structured data doing subject indexing.
+When subject indexing becomes tantamount with notifying interested parties about one's resources, this means a huge incentive for content producers to describe their resources with structured data doing subject indexing.

 # SkoHub scope